KtaneModules/ktaneYTJellify-Kbushra/README.md

-Regular Module JacknJellify for KTaNE
+Regular Module Contest IDs for KTaNE

-Made by ThatOneKid, inspired by JacknJellify youtube channel
+Made by ThatOneKid, inspired by JacknJellifys object shows